rasmartins/typemux/README.md

 ## Example Output

-From a single TypeMux schema, generate:
+From a single TypeMUX schema, generate:

 **GraphQL**
 ```graphql